kaynatq/AndroidApplicationWemoLifX/README.md

 * When we receive a response from network, `parseMSearchReply` method is used to parse the XML file and get the device info.
 If it is a WeMo bridge, we add it to our Arraylist.
 We get all the "Lighting" product using the `parseLightsFromDeviceListString` method.
 * Method `simpleUPnPCommand` is used to build a SOAP message and send an HTTP POST request.
 From this we change the state of a bulb.

+## Protocol for LifX

+Here we have used the LifX LAN protocol.
+Details for this protocol can be found [here] (https://lan.developer.lifx.com/docs/introduction)